Pilot Mountain, NC

 Track Diagram

 A Southern Railway Shippers Guide from 1916 indicates the following industries were located in Pilot Mountain and using the A&Y for delivering and receiving products by rail (although some may have used the station or team track rather than having a dedicated siding).
-I will add other industries as I receive information about them:
+Additional entries identified from the 1925 Sanborn fire insurance maps are marked ③.

 | flour and grist mill | flour | J. E. Stone & Co. |